hmchen47/DataScience/AppliedDS-UMich/3-AML/05-Unsupervised.md

     + random-walks across the graph, and then spectral clustering methods which start delving into the eigendecomposition of the adjacency matrix and other matrices derived therefrom.

+### Conclusion

++ Machine Learning: an extraordinarily ambitious field of research, in which massively complex problems require solving in as accurate and as efficient a way possible